mcburton/ischools-core/README.md

 - `parsing-citations.ipynb` - contains the code for using the [AnyStyle API](http://anystyle.io/) for parsing text string citations into semi-structured data.
 - `clustering courses.ipynb` - contains the code for generating the various graphs in the paper and computing the diversity of individual degree programs.

-In the `writing` folder is the LATEX documents and rendered PDF of the submission to iconf16.
+In the `writing/iconf16` folder is the LATEX documents and rendered PDF of the submission to iconf16.
 Let's fill this up with more research outputs!

 Please open a Github issue or fork the project if you are interested in contributing to this research.